 “You wore Nike shoes to a temple, left them in the shoe rack?
 And now you expect them not to be stolen?!
 You totally deserve this,” I said shaking my head, exasperated.

 “Ok no, I’m sorry.
-I didn’t mean that,” I said after a few minutes of awkward silence as he glared at me.
-“Nobody deserves their favourite shoes to be stolen, I would also hate anybody who told me that I deserved it if my favourite Adidas shoes were stolen.
+I didn’t mean that,” I said after a few seconds of awkward silence as he glared at me.
+“Nobody deserves their favourite shoes to be stolen, I would also hate anybody who told me that I deserved it if my favourite Adidas’ were stolen.
 I’ll just ask the watchman…”

 “You’re not just “anybody”.
-And I could never hate you,” he mumbled in a quiet yet audible tone just as we walked into the light, our hands still entwined.
+And I could never hate you,” he mumbled, barely audible, as we walked into the light, our hands still entwined.

 “Stay,” Kabir said at 2 am, after we had finished watching Blue Valentine for the second time that week.